dennisXZX/web-developer-notes/Vagrant.md

 end
 ```

-Now we can boot up our Vagrant environment by running `vagrant up` and get into the virtual machine using `vagrant ssh`.
+Now you can boot up your Vagrant environment by running `vagrant up` and get into the virtual machine using `vagrant ssh`.

-We can log out the SSH session by using `CTRL + D` at any time.
+You can log out the SSH session by using `CTRL + D` at any time.

-To shut down the virtual machine at the end of the day, simply type `vagrant suspend`, `vagrant halt` or `vagrant destroy` to finish your job.
+To shut down the virtual machine at the end of the day, simply use either `vagrant suspend`, `vagrant halt` or `vagrant destroy` to finish your job.

-### Synced folders
+#### Synced folders

 By default, Vagrant shares your project directory (the one with the `Vagrantfile`) to the `/vagrant` directory in your virtual machine.

-### Provision your virtual machine
+#### Provision your virtual machine

 Now you have your virtual machine but it needs to be provisioned.